buterina/how-to-learn/README.md

-# Learn How to Learn: project work for Practicum web development course
+# Learning How to Learn: project work for Practicum web development course

 ## Description:

-"How to Learn" is a one-page website about learning strategies based on philosophy of Barbara Oakley and Josh Kaufman
+"Learning how to Learn" is a one-page website about learning strategies based on philosophy of Barbara Oakley and Josh Kaufman

 ## Technologies:

--HTML5;
+*HTML5;

--CSS (flexbox, animations);
+*CSS (flexbox, animations);

--BEM (Block, Element, Modifier) methodology
+*BEM (Block, Element, Modifier) methodology

 ## Demo: